-Many people think that beer causes beer bellies.
+As a matter of fact, many people think beer causes so-called “beer bellies.”
 Some even consider beer a four letter word.
-On the other hand, a large activist group opposes cola.
+On the other hand, one large activist group opposes cola.
 It actually avoids the word ‘cola.’
-It favors calling colas ‘sugar drinks’ and ‘liquid candy.’1
+Instead, it favors calling colas ‘sugar drinks’ and ‘liquid candy.’1

 I. Beer vs Cola